 Jaroh v Jaroh, 334216 (October 17, 2017).
-Defendant moved to set aside MSA, contending she signed MSA under duress, had no food during 9-hour mediation and was pressured by her attorney and mediator to sign MSA.
+Defendant moved to set aside MSA, contending she signed MSA under duress, had no food during 9-hour mediation, and was pressured by her attorney and mediator to sign MSA.
 Circuit Court enforced MSA.
-Defendant argued MSA was obtained by fraud and Circuit Court abused discretion by failing to set it aside and by failing to hold evidentiary hearing when defendant asserted plaintiff had procured MSA by fraud.
-COA said finding of Circuit Court concerning validity of parties' consent to MSA will not be overturned absent finding of abuse of discretion.
-COA said defendant's allegation that she did not eat during 9-hour mediation and was pressured to accept MSA by her attorney and mediator did not demonstrate coercion necessary to sustain claim of duress.
+Defendant said MSA obtained by fraud and Circuit Court abused discretion by failing to set it aside and not holding evidentiary hearing.
+COA said finding of Circuit Court concerning validity of parties' consent to MSA will not be overturned absent abuse of vittdiscretion.
+COA said defendant's allegation she did not eat during 9-hour mediation and was pressured to accept MSA by her attorney and mediator did not demonstrate coercion necessary to sustain claim of duress.
 Mediator provided snacks.
 There was no evidence defendant was refused request to get something to eat or was not allowed to bring her own snacks or food to mediation.
 Shuttle mediation.